panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-08-27_ESS-Weekly.md

 ## Actions from last meeting

 ## Updates
+Over the summer Thomas participated in multiple meetings with PaNOSC and ExPANDS partners that indicated much interest in using the platform.

 ### Daily operation ###
 DST has prioritized more disk space for pan-learning.
 Should be ready in the next five days